adam-sse/geneseer/README.md

 properly.
     * `ONLY_DELETE` will go through each suspicious statement one by one and try to delete it individually.
     * `PURE_LLM` will just query an LLM once to try to fix the bug.
-* `--config`: A path to the configuration file to use.
-See below.
+* `--config.*`: All configuration options are passed the geneseer execution, see below.

 After the command line arguments, you must specify on which Defects4j bug geneseer should be run.
 This is in the format `<project name>/<bug number>` (e.g. `Closure/1`).